hopeaxolotl/unprotected-cyber/README.md

 Pages of UnprotectedCyber are inspired by different menu screens in the GTA/Mafia series video games.
 Please do not strike me down, I will professionalise them soon !
 <br>
 <br>
-The legacy version of the script of which this script is based on the I am Root CyberCenturion Script and the Gl0ckrain CyberCenturion Script.
+The legacy version of the script of which this script is based on the IAR CyberCenturion Script and the Gl0ckrain CyberCenturion Script.
 <br>
 <br>
 # Screenshots